 This focus on driver and car oneness also extends to the infotainment and instrument displays, which have been designed to ensure a unified and optimised look and feel.
 The 7-inch TFT display at the centre of the instrument cluster presents information clearly and simply for instant recognition.
 It is aligned with the windscreen-projected colour Active Driving Display, concentrating information critical to driving safety in the upper centre where the driver can see it instantly.
 Written warnings and indicators are also displayed centrally to help the driver quickly spot irregularities.
 The change to an LCD panel eliminates the need to show both km/h and mph together, which makes for a much cleaner display.
 The result is a more attractive appearance combined with greater reading ease.

-The 2024 Mazda3 adopts an extended 10.25-inch centre display, which enables a split-screen view.
+The current Mazda3 adopts an extended 10.25-inch centre display, which enables a split-screen view.
 While the user moves through the menu on the left side of the screen, the right side contains an illustrative display for an intuitive understanding of the available options.
 Also, navigation and audio information can be displayed together, which increases the infotainment usability.
 The Active Driving Display, TFT dials and centre display are all designed to present information in a simply fashion with unified fonts to create a pleasing, consistent look.

 In order to simply and accurately convey important information in any given situation, the Mazda3 clearly separates the role of audible alerts and warning displays.
 Sounds are used to guide the driver’s awareness or convey the level of urgency, while displays describe the situation and how to resolve the problem.
 Instrument displays use simple, everyday language to clearly instruct the driver on what they need to do to drive safely.
 Meanwhile, the centre display provides a more detailed explanation of how severely the problem might affect the car and, specifically, how to bring it back to normal operation.